erenworld/relix/README.md

-# Redis re-implementation
+# Relix
-If you can build a Redis server, you can build almost any software beyond CRUD

-This repo contains a simple implementation of a Redis-like server.
-It is intended as a way to learn network programming and the implementation and application of basic data structures in C.
+Relix is an example of the server/client system.
+Multiple clients connect to a single server, and the server receives requests from TCP connections and sends responses back.